Ricky294/trader/README.md

 - **Asset:**
 - **Balance:** Refers to an individual account balance.
 - **Position:** Refers to a Futures (market) position.
+- **Long position:** The investor has bought and owns shares of the asset.
+- **Short position:** The investor owes the asset to another person but has not bought them yet.
 - **Order side:** Determines buy or sell when creating order or position.
 - **Order type:** Determines the type of the order.
   - *Limit:* Filled when the price hits the entry price.